intel/intel-ipsec-mb/README.md

 enabled through various build flags.

 ### Options for Increased Security
-There are three build options that can be enabled to increase safety in the code and help protect external functions from incorrect input data.
+There are three build options that are used to increase safety in the code and help protect external functions from incorrect input data.
-SAFE_DATA and SAFE_PARAM options are disabled by default, due to the potential performance impact associated to the extra code added.
-SAFE_LOOKUP option is enabled by default, and can be disabled by setting the parameter equal to "n" (e.g. make SAFE_LOOKUP=n).
+The SAFE_DATA, SAFE_PARAM and SAFE_LOOKUP options are enabled by default.
+Due to the potential performance impact associated to the extra code, these can be disabled by setting the parameter equal to "n" (e.g. make SAFE_LOOKUP=n).

-These options (explained below) can be enabled when building the library, by setting the parameter equal to "y" (e.g. make SAFE_DATA=y).
 No specific code has been added, and no specific validation or security tests have been performed to help protect against or check for side-channel attacks.